Mediating over Children and Finances

 Family Mediation To Help Deal With Property And Financial Disputes And Family Disputes Involving Children

-Family Mediation is a quicker, cheaper and more amicable, alternative route to going through the Family Courts to sort out family disputes, a family argument about the division of property in divorce, or after separation, the division of pensions in divorce, or the custody of a child, child maintenance support, or child contact after a separation, or a divorce.
+Family Mediation is a quicker, cheaper and more amicable, alternative route to going through the Family Courts to sort out family disputes, a family argument about the division of property, the division of pensions, or the custody of a child, child maintenance support, or child contact after a separation, or a divorce.
 According to Government figures over 300,000 families in the UK separate every year and it is estimated that 1 in 3 children will experience their family splitting up before they reach the age of 16!

 Click here to see the 10 Good Reasons Why You Should Consider Family Mediation

 Currently anyone who wants to claim Legal Aid (for free legal help and free family mediation), will only be able to get access to Legal Aid if they attend a MIAM (mediation information and assessment meeting), with an accredited family mediator, unless there are exceptional cases of evidenced domestic violence.

 Couple or family mediation can include: